Meet The Staff

 Eric Satterlee, Founder

-Eric is the founder (1984) and technical director of Meridian Winds in Okemos, Michigan.
+Eric is the founder (1984) of Meridian Winds in Okemos, Michigan.
 He began his repair apprenticeship in 1972 and has been learning ever since.
-He has presented numerous instrument repair clinics for the National Association of Professional Band Instrument Repair Technicians (NAPBIRT), the Michigan School Band and Orchestra Association (MSBOA), and the American School Band Directors Association (ASBDA).
+Over the years, he has presented numerous instrument repair clinics for the National Association of Professional Band Instrument Repair Technicians (NAPBIRT), the Michigan School Band and Orchestra Association (MSBOA), and the American School Band Directors Association (ASBDA).
 He has traveled throughout Europe on several occasions visiting repair technicians, and he has manned the booth at the Frankfurt Music MESSE representing Ferree's Tools, the world's largest maker of musical instrument repair tools.
 He holds certification from the Straubinger Flute company.
 Eric is co-inventor of the Magnetic Dent Removal System, which is manufactured and distributed globally from Meridian Winds.
-Besides holding a US Patent for the MDRS, Eric also holds several other patents related to saxophone enhancement.
+Eric is now retired from the store, and is enjoying a well deserved step-back after more than four decades of contribution to the musical community!

 Bruce McCall, Woodwind Repair Technician